‘Success is a menace, it fools smart people into thinking they can’t lose‘.– Bill Gates

 When we are experts in a field we automatically assume that others may understand what we already know.
 Sometimes explaining to developers or designers the intended vision and strategy allows them to align themselves and deliver better rather than just asking them to execute a piece of work.

-We tend to underestimate as product managers the time it takes to complete a task.
+People in product underestimate the time it takes to complete a task.
 It’s one of the biggest reasons why projects get delayed and deadlines are missed.
-The effort taken to create possibly jointly with a Business analyst or a developer a well defined story will offer a higher fidelity of detail to assess what the real effort is likely to be.

 Parkinsons’ law of triviality

 We tend to waste time on trivial stuff and ignore the big looming issues.
-As Product Mangers, a lot of this is unintended as we get deeper into the product details or have fires to fight, however reprioritising your own tasks based on the vision can make a significant change where you need to spend your time.
+As Product Mangers, a lot of this is unintended as we get deeper into the product details or stamping out fires.
+Daily prioritisation of your tasks based on short term and long term goals can add significant value to delivery.

 The Ostrich effect